SKL is reader supported. When you buy through links on our site, we may earn affiliate commission. Learn more here.

 - Higher Price Point: Cleaner ingredients and sustainable packaging can bump up the cost.

-Start with one of our top-rated sensitive formulas — like Blissoma, Primally Pure, or Earth Mama Organics — and give your body a few weeks to adjust.
+Start with one of our top-rated sensitive formulas, like Blissoma or Earth Mama Organics, and give your body a few weeks to adjust.
 Most people are shocked by how well natural formulas work once your system balances out.

 While we don’t believe in publicly shaming small businesses or start-ups doing their best, there are some formulas we’ve tested that just didn’t meet our safety or performance standards.